Attaching Labels to Objects on Microsoft® Access Forms and Reports

 - Issue the Paste command.

-Access 2019 has a new Label Name property that you can make use of instead of the cut-and-paste technique:
+Access 2019 introduced a new Label Name property that you can make use of instead of the cut-and-paste technique:

 - Create the new label that you want to attach, and give it an appropriate name so that it’s easy to pick out from any list of controls